 Thinking about taking on the Skyline-to-the-Sea trail?
-Get started with your trip planning and browse all the best hotel deals in Santa Cruz here!
+Get started with your trip planning and browse all the best Airbnb stays in Santa Cruz here!

 Looking for other awesome hikes and things to do in California?
 Make sure to check out our other California posts below: